doerlbh/BakerLab_ABEGO_solver/README.md

 use ABEGO to filter out good models

-by:
-Baihan Lin
-Baker Lab
-Oct 2015
+by Baihan Lin, Baker Lab, Oct 2015